approvals/ApprovalTests.cpp/doc/UsingUT.md

 <sup><a href='/tests/UT_Tests/ApprovalTestTests.cpp#L13-L17' title='File snippet `ut_main_usage` was extracted from'>snippet source</a> | <a href='#snippet-ut_main_usage' title='Navigate to start of snippet `ut_main_usage`'>anchor</a></sup>
 <!-- endsnippet -->

-In the following example, two instances of ApprovalTests are called inside the same test:
+In the following example, two instances of ApprovalTests are called inside the same test.
+We need to use sections with different names, to prevent Approval Tests from using the same output file for both tests:

 <!-- snippet: ut_main_multiple -->
 <a id='snippet-ut_main_multiple'/></a>